perforce/helix-authentication-service/README.md

 # Perforce Authentication Service

-This [Node.js](http://nodejs.org) based application implements a simple OpenID Connect service provider.
+This [Node.js](http://nodejs.org) based application implements a simple external authentication service to be used in concert with the `loginhook` extension.
+Currently it supports OpenID Connect.

 ## Local Environment